owulveryck/owulveryck.github.io/content/post/knative-part1.md

 ---
-title: "Coupling: divide et impera"
+title: "Divide et impera - part I: coupling"
 date: 2020-04-26T15:47:57+02:00
 description: "This article is about coupling in IT; divide et impera - divide and conquer"
 draft: true